fsantanna/dceu/doc/manual.md

 includes a list of identifiers, each mapping an index into a field.
 Each field can be followed by a tag to represent nested templates.

-Then, a [variable declaration](#declarations-and-assignments) can specify a tuple template and hold a tuple that can be accessed by field.
+A [variable declaration](#declarations-and-assignments) can specify a tuple template and hold a tuple that can be accessed by field.

 Examples: